ncjones/blog/src/content/prod-deploy-day-one.md

 exposed to the team's delivery tooling and culture.
 But maintaining such a policy has other ongoing benefits for the whole team.

-Delivering any change to production requires executing a sequence of steps.
-A day-one change is like a tracer through those steps.
+Delivering any change to production requires executing a reproducible sequence of steps.
+A day-one change is like a tracer through those all of the steps, even the ones that are not repeated often.
 It can highlight bottlenecks in the developer onboarding process and the software delivery pipeline.

 A smoother local dev setup process helps the team to minimize the occurrence of "works on my machine" type of issues and it lowers the bar for contributing to